Welcome to Kulle vineyards

 Owners

 Greg and Nancy met at a biotechnology company, CellPro, in the late 1990s.
-They would often travel over to the west side of Washington state and do wine tastings.
+They would often travel over to the east side of Washington state and do wine tastings.
 They both loved the wines from the region, and Greg particularly dreamed of planting a vineyard and growing wine grapes one day in Washington state.
 Greg has always had a love of growing vegetables and other plants/trees even as a kid.

 In 2018, they were able to realize their dream and purchase 40 water rights acres in the SeVein Water Association area just south of Walla Walla outside of Milton-Freewater, Oregon.
 They named the vineyard Kulle (pronounced “Keul-lay”) which means “hilltop” in Swedish.
 The name reflects the heritage/ancestry of both Greg and Nancy.
 The logo reflects the hilltop terrain (one of the highest elevation properties in the SeVein), their Swedish ancestry (Swedish crown) and the central focus of growing great grapes.